 The complaint ratios come from the latest ratings and reports released by the NAIC, giving you the most up-to-date information.
 In case we couldn’t get a hold of the most current number, you’ll find an “n/a” on the list.
 Companies with a lower complaint ratio mean you’ll be less likely to deal with poor customer service and needless hassles.
 Essentially, they give more than just cursory insight into the brands you’re entrusting your car with, so you can make a more informed decision for your situation.

 Customer satisfaction ratings

 There’s no real way to test an insurer’s coverage or claims process before buying — to do so would be insurance fraud.
 But what we can do is learn from other customers’ experiences.
 Did they find customer service to be responsive and helpful?
 Were they given the resources they needed to build a strong policy?
 Were claims paid fairly and on time?

-We considered three separate sources: J.D.
-Power’s regional auto insurance study, which measures satisfaction with customer support, coverage options, price, and billing across various U.S regions; J.D Power’s claim satisfaction survey, which rates companies on customer’s claims experiences; and Consumer Reports’ car insurance ratings, which include data about the accessibility and politeness of a company’s agents.
+We considered two separate sources: J.D.
+Power’s regional auto insurance study, which measures satisfaction with customer support, coverage options, price, and billing across various U.S regions; and J.D Power’s claim satisfaction survey, which rates companies on customer’s claims experiences.

 Featured on Reviews.com

 Companies with a “★” on the table above under the Feature on Reviews.com column are our top picks for best auto insurance companies.
-The companies that have a “$” in this column are featured in our review of the best nationwide auto insurance companies.
-This means they’ve passed rigorous standards for financial strength and policy offerings and have standout coverage or discount options that set them apart.
+The companies that have a “$” in this column are featured in our review of the best cheap auto insurance companies.
+In both cases, this means they’ve passed rigorous standards for financial strength and policy offerings and have standout coverage or discount options that set them apart.
 To learn more about what makes each company unique, click the star or the dollar icon.